Image stabilization: Dual

 Starting with the Panasonic Lumix DMC-GX8, announced in July 2015, and subsequently in the Panasonic Lumix DC-GH5, Panasonic, who formerly only equipped lens-based stabilization in its interchangeable lens camera system (of the Micro Four Thirds standard), introduced sensor-shift stabilization that works in concert with the existing lens-based system ("Dual IS").

 In the meantime (2016), Olympus also offered two lenses with image stabilization that can be synchronized with the in-built image stabilization system of the image sensors of Olympus' Micro Four Thirds cameras ("Sync IS").
 With this technology a gain of 6.5 f-stops can be achieved without blurred images.
 This is limited by the rotational movement of the surface of the Earth, that fools the accelerometers of the camera.
 Therefore, depending on the angle of view, the maximum exposure time should not exceed 1/3 second for long telephoto shots (with a 35 mm equivalent focal length of 800 millimeters) and a little more than ten seconds for wide angle shots (with a 35 mm equivalent focal length of 24 millimeters), if the movement of the Earth is not taken into consideration by the image stabilization process.

 In 2015, the Sony E camera system also allowed combining image stabilization systems of lenses and camera bodies, but without synchronizing the same degrees of freedom.
 In this case, only the independent compensation degrees of the in-built image sensor stabilization are activated to support lens stabilisation.

 Canon and Nikon now have full-frame mirrorless bodies that have IBIS and also support each company's lens-based stabilization.
-Canon's first two such bodies, the EOS R and RP, do not have IBIS, but the feature was added for the more recent R5 and R6.
-All of Nikon's full-frame Z-mount bodies—the Z 6, Z 7, and the Mark II versions of both—have IBIS.
-However, its APS-C Z 50 lacks IBIS.
+Canon's first two such bodies, the EOS R and RP, do not have IBIS, but the feature was added for the more recent higher end R3, R5, R6 (and its MkII version) and the APS-C R7.
+However, the full frame R8 and APS-C R10 do not have IBIS.
+All of Nikon's full-frame Z-mount bodies—the Z5, Z5II, Z6, Z6II, Z6III, Z7, Z7II, Zf, Z8 and Z9, have IBIS.
+However, its APS-C bodies (Z50, Z50II, Z30, Zfc) lack IBIS and rely on lens-based VR.